 We are proud of the deputies who work so hard to help make Calcasieu Parish a safe place to live.
 It is my belief we have one of the finest law enforcement agencies in the state.
 The men and women of the Calcasieu Parish Sheriff's Office are highly skilled professionals committed to their jobs and to the people they serve.

-She is shown here being congratulated by Sheriff Tony Mancuso after being promoted to Lieutenant in March 2018.
+Pictured is Deputy Josh Ledoux being congratulated by Sheriff Tony Mancuso after he was recently promoted to Sergeant.

-He is pictured with Sheriff Tony Mancuso receiving a Challenge Coin for going above and beyond the call of duty.
+McKee is shown below being congratulated by Sheriff Tony Mancuso after receiving a Commendation Pin for going above and beyond the call of duty.

 Way to go Sgt.
 McKee!